SEAI Grants Ireland: Solar Panel Grant 2026 Guide

-Last updated February 2026
+Last updated March 2026

 Grant confirmed at €1,800 for 2026.
-Last updated February 2026.
+Last updated March 2026.

 What is the SEAI grant for solar panels in 2026?

 The SEAI solar panel grant in 2026 provides up to €1,800 for residential solar PV installations.
 The grant rate is €700 per kWp for the first 2 kWp and €200 per additional kWp up to 4 kWp.
 A planned €300 reduction was reversed, keeping the maximum at €1,800 for 2026.
 Homes built and occupied before 2021 are eligible.
-There is no means testing — the grant is property-based.
+There is no means testing, and the grant is property-based.

-Residential SEAI Grant
+Residential Solar Grant

 Commercial NDMG Grant